-Dr. Gearhardt will not be considering new clinical science doctoral student applicants for the Fall 2019 application cycle.
+Dr. Gearhardt will be considering new clinical science doctoral student applicants for the Fall 2020 application cycle!

 In general, applicants who are interested in exploring how mechanisms in addiction contribute to problematic eating behavior in babies, children, teenagers, and adults are the best fit for the FAST lab.
 Also, applicants who are interested in how the food environment increases risk for overeating are also good candidates.

 Examples of current projects:

--Identifying what food characteristics are most related to neural activation implicated in addictive disorders.
+-Identifying what types of food are most likely to trigger an addictive process.

 -Investigating how cue-rich contexts (e.g., simulated fast food restaurant) increase food craving and food intake.